CharityNavigator/irs990/README.md

 ### Exploring the schema

 If you're just getting started with the AWS 990 dataset, you may wish to explore the structure of the data.
 We are building a tool for visualizing and exploring the dataset at a high level.
 The tool is currently being built from the ground up.
-If you are interested in a preview of the visualization tool, please [mailto:dborenstein@charitynavigator.org] contact us.
+If you are interested in a preview of the visualization tool, please [contact us](mailto:dborenstein@charitynavigator.org).

 ## Notice